What is the Land Guardians Network?

 Origins

-I have been working professionally with landscape-level ecosystem intelligence for about 5 years through Ecofluency, building on my academic research in subtle agroecologies and my practice of Nature communication of about 13 years.
-So I was not surprised when I heard a request from the land itself to create this network.
-Seth Tabatznik (co-founder of Be The Earth Foundation) has kindly agreed to be an advisor in creating this network.
+As the founder of Ecofluency, I have been working professionally with landscape-level intelligence for about 5 years, building on my academic research in subtle agroecologies and my practice of Nature communication of about 13 years.
+Then, in April 2025, I heard a request from the land itself to create this network, during the Be The Earth Festival, held at Boschendal Estate in the Western Cape of South Africa.

 Who are the more-than-human land guardians?

-When humans collaborate with these elements, including the geobiological energies of the land, they fulfil their role as a keystone species in thriving ecosystems, orchestrating things that other species cannot.
+When humans collaborate with these elements, including the geobiological energies of the land, they fulfil their role as a beneficial keystone species in thriving ecosystems, orchestrating things that other species cannot.

 But this requires us to enter into conscious dialogue with these more-than-human elements of the landscape, in order to co-create the stewardship of landscape management practices in ways that enhance biodiversity, ecosystem resilience, and collective wellbeing.